Susan Fromberg Schaeffer: Career and personal life

 After earning her master's degree and while working on her Ph.D., Fromberg instructed English at Wright Junior College in Chicago.
 She then began teaching at the Illinois Institute of Technology and became an assistant professor of English after receiving her doctorate.
 She moved back to New York City in 1967 as an assistant professor at Brooklyn College, where her future husband was a colleague in the English department (among her students was Ramona Lofton, a poet whom she encouraged to write a novel, Push being published in 1996 under Lofton's pen name "Sapphire").

+Eventually, Push was adapted for the screen and Directed by Lee Daniels and was released as the film "Precious" in 2009 and was produced by Tyler Perry & Oprah Winfrey.
+It starred Mo'Nique and Mariah Carey & introduced Gabourey Sidibe to film audiences in her screen debut as the titular character Claireece "Precious" Jones.
+Mo'Nique won a Best Supporting Actress Oscar for her performance as Precious' mother, and Sidibe was nominated for a Best Actress Oscar at the 2010 Oscars.
 Fromberg became an associate professor in 1972, then professor of English in 1974.
 In 1985, she was named Broeklundian Professor at Brooklyn College.

 She retired from Brooklyn College in 1997.
 After retirement, she and her husband Neil, lived at their second home in Vermont full-time until 2002.
 In 2002, they returned to Chicago, living there temporarily until they sold their Brooklyn property and moved to Chicago permanently in 2004.

 Schaeffer was a visiting professor at her alma mater, the University of Chicago from 2002 to 2009, teaching fiction and creative writing before illness forced her to stop teaching in March 2009.
 After a long illness, she died on August 26, 2011, of complications following a stroke, and was survived by Neil, Benjamin and May.
 Neil died in November 2014.